Shared Prosperity

 Funding for Housing Dedicated to Households at 30% AMI (July 2021)

-April 2023 Update: Community advocacy based on this report led the County Board in April 2023 to fund, beginning in FY 24, a new full-time senior level DHS position to support the implementation of the Child Care Action Plan, among other priorities.
+In 2023, Arlington Community Foundation produced a status report on what actions had taken place toward more affordable child care in Arlington since the acceptance of the 2018 Child Care Action plan by the County Board.
+Community advocacy following the release of this report led the County Board to fund, beginning in FY 24, a new full-time senior level DHS position to support the implementation of the Child Care Action Plan.
+Read the report here.

 The Goal